Every child and young adult deserves the best possible chance to reach their potential

 Enabling independence, confidence and brighter futures

-We empower desperate parents and carers with the support and strategies they need to improve not only their child’s life, but their family’s too.
+We empower desperate parents and carers with the support and strategies they need to improve not only their young person’s life, but their family’s too.
 We help children and young adults understand their condition better and live more independent lives; they become more confident and look forward to the future because of bibic’s therapy programme; several have gone to university and many are in employment citing bibic as playing a key part in their progress.

-Discover how we can help your child.
+Discover how we can help your child or young adult.

 “I don’t let myself think about Mia’s future.
 It’s too hard.
 But, what I do wish for, is that Mia would smile more.
 She deserves to be happy.
 For the first time, I believe that she will be and that’s because of bibic.”